Book Review | Let's Be Reasonable

 The author rejects the utilitarian claims for a purpose amongst higher education planners who often use adjectives like “integrative, interdisciplinary, interconnected, entrepreneurial, twenty-first century, complex, dynamic, and problem-solving...”
 Nor does the writer support the outcome of a certain kind of “cultural literacy” or the massive production of, in Locke’s terms, those who are “logical chicaners.”

-In the end, Marks argues for a system that produces productive pluralism, the type of open inquiry that buttressed the creation of the Enlightenment and the attendant Industrial Revolution.
+In the end, Marks argues for a system that produces productive pluralism, the open inquiry that buttressed the creation of the Enlightenment and the attendant Industrial Revolution.